misken/hillmaker/README.md

 If you don't use Conda, you can use `pip` along with `requirements.txt` to set up your development environment.

     pip install -r requirements.txt

+After the dependencies are installed, you can do an editable install of hillamker into your virtual environment from the project root (where `setup.py` lives).

+    pip install -e .

 Learn more about the history of hillmaker
 -----------------------------------------